Explore the famous Kelpies , the Falkirk Wheel and Callendar House in Falkirk .

 Tours start at 10 am .

-Normal pickup point is Edinburgh city centre or the airport .
-Other pickup points can be arranged .
+Normal pickup point is Edinburgh city centre , your port or accommodation .

 - 5 hour private tour group day trip around Falkirk